Phill981/ProtonVPN-betterCLI/README.md

 # ProtonVPN-betterCLI
 A ProtonVPN-CLI handler that makes the usage more convinient

-This programm only works for linux and macos and requires an accoutn at ProtonVPN
+This programm only works for Linux and macOS and requires an accoutn at ProtonVPN

 https://account.protonvpn.com/login